My So-Called Life: Cancelation

 An online fan campaign attempted to save My So-Called Life, the first such event in the history of the World Wide Web.
 Bolstered by fans' support, Ted Harbert said he was prepared to bring the show back for a second season.
 However, Herskovitz said at that time Danes and her parents approached the show's creators and told producers that she did not want to be involved with the show if it continued, citing the arduous shooting schedule which required the show's young actors to balance schoolwork with rehearsal and time on the set.

 When Holzman learned Danes was no longer keen to continue with the show, her attitude changed as well.
 Holzman said, "When I realized that Claire truly did not want to do it any more, it was hard for me to want to do it.
 The joy in writing the show was that everyone was behind it and wanted to do it.
 And I love her.
 So part of the joy and excitement and happiness would have gone out of me if she had not been on board 100 percent.
 I wasn't able to say this at the time, but in retrospect it was a blessing for it to end at a time when we all enjoyed doing it.
 That's not to say that if the network had ordered more shows that I wouldn't have given it my best.
 But there was a rightness in how short the season was.
 This was a show about adolescence and sort of ended in its own adolescence.
 There was an aura about how short the series was like all things that die young.
 The show ended at a point that it was still all potential."

 The show was officially canceled on May 15, 1995, for its "far too narrow" appeal.
 Although the fan campaign was not successful in getting a second season, the surrounding publicity led to MTV airing repeats of the show a month prior, which helped the show gain newer exposure.
-In a 2004 interview with Entertainment Weekly, Danes insisted that she didn't have enough power to cause the cancelation by herself.
+In a 2004 interview with Entertainment Weekly, Danes insisted that she did not have enough power to cause the cancelation by herself.
 It is generally accepted that the show's cancelation was the result of a variety of factors, including low ratings and scant publicity from the network.
 Bess Armstrong said, "Actually, I don't think there were any bad guys.
 It was just a confluence of events.
 It was a perfect storm."
 Winnie Holzman theorized that the network was so on-the-fence about renewing the show in the first place that in some ways they used Danes' reluctance to return as a convenient excuse to not renew the series.